Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: The skein theory construction of modular categories

-For the definition of an oriented ribbon graph $R$ in $M$ with $\partial R = \ell$, see pp. 31 -- 35 in Turaev's book \cite{Tu}.
+for two sets of framed points in $D^2$, see pp. 31 -- 35 in Turaev's book \cite{Tu}.
 We just recall here that the signs at the boundary indicates the direction of the band, positive for outgoing and negative for ingoing.

-We are only interested in the equivalence class of the ribbon graphs in $M$ up to the action of orientation preserving diffeomorphisms of $M$, which are the identity on the boundary and isotopic to the identity among such.
+We are only interested in the equivalence class of the ribbon graphs in $D^2\times [0,1]$ up to the action of orientation preserving diffeomorphisms of $D^2\times [0,1]$, which are the identity on the boundary and isotopic to the identity among such.

-\begin{definition} A ribbon graphs $R$ in $M$ is called special if it only contains coupons of the following type:
+\begin{definition} A ribbon graphs $R$ in $D^2\times [0,1]$ is called special if it only contains coupons of the following type:

 which has $N$ incoming or $N$ outgoing bands. \end{definition}

 The label $1^N$ on these coupons is as such immaterial, but will be justified by the relations on them introduced below.